AstarNetwork/astar-docs/docs/integrations/indexers/subquery.md

 └── yarn.lock
 ```

-### Deploy indexer
+### Deploy Indexer

-SubQuery indexer is a multi-container solution that runs with 3 different containers.
+SubQuery indexer is a multi-container solution that runs in three different containers.

-- `postgres` : Database which stores all data from indexer
+- `postgres` : Database which stores data from the indexer.
-- `subquery-node` : Event subscriber which detects EVM call/event from connected blockchain then writes in the database
+- `subquery-node` : Event subscriber which detects EVM calls or events on the connected blockchain, and writes them in the database.
-- `graphql-engine` : GraphQL engine which indexes stored data in the database
+- `graphql-engine` : GraphQL engine which indexes data within the database.

-`docker-compose.yml` already handles specification of how they are connected, but `project.yaml` has to be edited to give information to `subquery-node` on what to track in its container.
+The `docker-compose.yml` file handles specifics about how they are connected, but `project.yaml` will need to be edited to provide information to `subquery-node` about what to track in its container.

-Here is the each necessary information in `project.yaml` which needs to be adjusted.
+Here are the parameters in `project.yaml` that need to be configured:

 ```yaml
 # metadata